Sparse Black-box Video Attack with Reinforcement Learning: Experiments

-Because the parameter \textit{S} in SVAL needs to be set, a grid search method is used to select appropriate parameters with different experiments. we here only show the sparsity tuning under the un-targeted attacks for C3D model.
-The tuning results are recorded in Table \ref{table2}.
-In the UCF-101 dataset, with the rising of sparsity, the fooling rate decreases. when FR is 100\%, the smallest MAP is 3.2895.
-Therefore, we set $S = 0.5$ for the C3D model in the UCF-101 dataset in the following experiment.
-In the HMDB-51, with the rising of sparsity, the fooling rate keeps 100\% for a long time.
-However, when the sparsity is more than 60\%, some attacks have failed.
-Therefore we set $S=0.6$ for the C3D model in the HMDB-51 dataset.
-The other sparsity settings, we use the same way to select the corresponding best results.
-The results of SVAL in Table \ref{table3} are achieved under the above corresponding settings.
-As shown in Table \ref{table2}, it can be found that attacking on a part of the video frames is a feasible and effective way to attack the video, which would significantly reduce the perturbations of the adversarial video.
-From the results of attacking on UCF-101 dataset, we can get that the threshold based approaches like SVAL have one bottleneck that the methods can only give a compromise result, and cannot give an optimal result for a specific sample.
-Therefore, as the sparsity of video increases, some video attacks will fail.
+Because the parameter \textit{S} in SVAL needs to be set, a grid search method is used to select appropriate parameters with different experiments.
+We here only show the sparsity tuning for the C3D model with 10 randomly sampled videos from the UCF-101 dataset.
+The results are recorded in Table \ref{table2}.
+The symbol ``-" in Table \ref{table2} denotes that the agent cannot achieve the 100\% fooling rate under the current sparsity.
+In this situation, the MAP cannot be computed across all the adversarial videos, and cannot compare with other sparsity fairly.
+Therefore, we use ``-" to indicate it.

-The comparison results between our methods and other attacking methods are listed in Table \ref{table3} in different tasks.
-The fooling rate in this table is 100\%, and the corresponding MAP and sparsity is reported.
-In each task, the best performance is emphasized with the bold number.
+It is found that the fooling rate decreases with the rising of sparsity.
+In the un-targeted attack setting, when FR is 100\%, the smallest MAP is 3.2895.
+Therefore, we set $S = 0.5$ in the following experiment.
+In the targeted attack setting, $S=0.2$ is a good choice, so the setting is used in the following experiments.
+In the other sparsity settings, we use the same way to select the corresponding best results.
+As shown in Table \ref{table2}, it can be found that attacking a part of the video frames is a feasible and effective way, which would significantly reduce the perturbations of the adversarial video.